-Deploy Hooks · Cloudflare Pages docs
+Deploy Hooks

 With Deploy Hooks, you can trigger deployments using event sources beyond commits in your source repository.
 Each event source may obtain its own unique URL, which will receive HTTP POST requests in order to initiate new deployments.
 This feature allows you to integrate Pages with new or existing workflows.
 For example, you may:

-- Automatically deploy new builds whenever content in a Headless CMS system changes
+- Automatically deploy new builds whenever content in a Headless CMS changes

 - Implement a fully customized CI/CD pipeline, deploying only under desired conditions